Our Bank Story

-- 2020Now, in its sixth-generation of family ownership and fouth-generation of active management, AVB Bank has four branches and an Operations Center.
-Bank assets have surpassed $461 million.
+- 2022Now, in its sixth-generation of family ownership and fourth-generation of active management, AVB Bank has four branches and an Operations Center.
+Bank assets have surpassed $466 million.

-Pictured (l-to-r): AVB Bank Board of Directors, Kelley Kimbrough Rash, Chairman; Ted Cundiff, President & CEO; Neely Kimbrough (deceased); Sally Kimbrough Wilton; Topper Causby, Executive Vice President & Chief Lending Officer; and Georgeanna Thomas.
+Pictured (l-to-r): Ted Cundiff, President & CEO; Russell Brown; Sally Kimbrough Wilton; Georgeanna Thomas; Kelley Rash, Chairman of the Board; Cooper Rash, Vice President; and Topper Causby, Executive Vice President & Chief Lending Officer.

 - 2023John Walker named Executive Vice President and Chief Digital Officer, the first Digital Officer in AVB Bank history.As AVB has expanded its digital footprint, Walker's expertise is integral to AVB's digital transformation and adoption of digital technologies across the organization.